Should I Follow the Religion of My Parents?

 Does the Bible say children must follow their parents' religion?

-Does the Quran say to follow your parents' faith?
+Does the Quran endorse following your parents' religion?

 0 Community answers